hull/hull-node/README.md

 * **service**
   > A namespace reserved for connector developer to inject a custom logic.
 When the connector base code evolves, the best technique to keep it maintainable is to split it into a set of functions or classes.
 To make it even simpler and straightforward the connector toolkit uses [one convention](#context) to pass the context into the functions and classes.
   The `service` namespace is reserved for the purpose and should be used together with `use` method on connector instance to apply custom middleware.
-That should be an object with custom structure adjusted to specifi connector needs and scale:
+That should be an object with custom structure adjusted to specific connector needs and scale:

   > Example: